 Uncanny X-Men #12.New Avengers #25: In his career at Marvel, Brian Michael Bendis has often used tie-ins to event series in some unconventional ways, and continues the tradition this week, as the action (other than the last page) here takes place hundreds of years ago, exploring the ancient (and previously unrevealed) connection between Phoenix and Iron Fist.

 Uncanny X-Men #12.- Both the recap page and the "AvX Fun Facts" ("Magneto has magnetic counting powers") scattered throughout AVX: VS #1 show that, while whole fictional planets are being decimated as the Phoenix heads for Earth, there's a lot of inherent fun to be had in superheroes beating each other up for six months. - "I would have his woman, of course.
 But that's a compliment, in its own way."
 Namor's inner monologue, everybody! - Iron Man's narration ends a little awkwardly on the last page of his fight with Magneto, and Marvel senior vice president of publishing Tom Brevoort clarified on Formspring that it's an error that will be fixed in future printings.
-NEXT WEEK: preview here), written by Ed Brubaker, illustrated by John Romita Jr. and featuring a full-scale fight between Wolverine and Captain America — two characters who have been on the same side of this thing up until now.
+NEXT WEEK: Only two AvX tie-ins our this coming Wednesday, but they include Avengers vs. X-Men #3 (preview here), written by Ed Brubaker, illustrated by John Romita Jr. and featuring a full-scale fight between Wolverine and Captain America — two characters who have been on the same side of this thing up until now.

 The other is Avengers Academy #29 (preview here), the first tie-in issue of that series, dealing with the impact of AvX on both the Academy students and the Generation Hope kids (who, last we saw, were the victims of Hope's "extra crispy" Phoenix flares in Avengers vs. X-Men #2).AND FINALLY: Got an Avengers vs. X-Men-related question you'd like us to ask in a future installment of the Post Game Report?
 Find us on Facebook or Twitter.
 More from Newsarama: